phpmyadmin/phpmyadmin/doc/config.rst

     Set the number of seconds a script is allowed to run.
 If seconds is set to zero, no time limit is imposed.
-This setting is used while importing/exporting dump files and in the Synchronize feature but has no effect when PHP is running in safe mode.
+This setting is used while importing/exporting dump files but has
+    no effect when PHP is running in safe mode.

 .. config:option:: $cfg['SessionSavePath']